Fast strategies in biased Maker--Breaker games: Proof of Theorem

-\begin{proof} First we describe a strategy for Maker and then prove it is a winning strategy.
-At any point throughout the game, if Maker is unable to follow the proposed strategy, then he forfeits the game.
+First we describe a strategy for Maker, that we denote by $S_M$, and then prove it is a winning strategy.
+At any point throughout the game, if Maker is unable to follow the proposed strategy $S_M$, then she forfeits the game.